 Children (Private Law)

-Caroline also does private law children work, advising and representing fathers, mothers and occasionally children too.
-She also represents those who seek Special Guardianship orders.
-She handles relocation cases whether Leave to Remove from the Jurisdiction is sought or internal relocation applications.
+Caroline also undertakes Private Law children work, primarily advising and representing parents, but occasionally children or interveners too.
+She also represents those who seek Special Guardianship Orders.
+She handles relocation cases whether leave to remove children from the jurisdiction or internal relocation applications are sought.

 ENE / Private FDR